sustainableaviation/jetfuelburn/joss/paper.md

 1. Breguet Range Equation
 2. Payload/Range Diagrams
 3. Reduced Order Models
+  1. [@lee2010closed]
-   3.1. [@lee2010closed], [@yanto2017efficient]
+  2. [@yanto2017efficient]
 4. Combined Models

 # Auxiliary Functions

 The `jetfuelburn` package includes helper functions for basic problems in atmospheric physics, such as computation of airspeed from mach number based on ambient pressure.
-In addition, the package includes a for the allocation of fuel burn to different cabin classes (economy, business, etc.) according to the current approach of both [IATA]((https://web.archive.org/web/20230526103741/https://www.iata.org/contentassets/139d686fa8f34c4ba7a41f7ba3e026e7/iata-rp-1726_passenger-co2.pdf)) and [ICAO]((https://web.archive.org/web/20240826103513/https://applications.icao.int/icec/Methodology%20ICAO%20Carbon%20Emissions%20Calculator_v13_Final.pdf)).
+In addition, the package includes a module for the allocation of fuel burn to different cabin classes (economy, business, etc.) according to the current approach of both [IATA]((https://web.archive.org/web/20230526103741/https://www.iata.org/contentassets/139d686fa8f34c4ba7a41f7ba3e026e7/iata-rp-1726_passenger-co2.pdf)) and [ICAO]((https://web.archive.org/web/20240826103513/https://applications.icao.int/icec/Methodology%20ICAO%20Carbon%20Emissions%20Calculator_v13_Final.pdf)).

 # Interactive Documentation

-The package documentation allows users to
+The package documentation allows users to compute fuel burn directly in the browser, without the need to install the package locally.
+This is achieved through the use of a [Pyodide](https://pyodide.org/en/stable/) Web Assembly Python kernel.
+The interactive documentation is available at [jetfuelburn.readthedocs.io](https://jetfuelburn.readthedocs.io).

 # Acknowledgements